 is a publisher of the strange and disorienting, the uncanny and haunted, the peculiar and infandous, the odd and horrific, the hallowed and dreadful, the ghostly and disturbing.

 Twelve House Books.

-Twelve House will consider your book as long as there is agreement on all of the following:
+Twelve House Books will consider your book or books for publication as long as there is agreement on all of the following:

-It carries strong literary elements, even if it is pulp fiction.
+It holds strong literary elements, even if it is pulp fiction.

 It is well-written and as perfectly edited as you can get it.

 No simultaneous submissions.
 This means other publishers can’t be looking at it while Twelve House Books looks at it.

 Multiple submissions are fine.
 You have a novel, a story collection, and a book of poetry?
 Send them all.